D Double E (DEE) is the emcee’s MC. Among his peers and grime fans he comfortably sits as one of the top 3 selected mic controllers of all time.

 DEE has left his mark on the festival circuit too; he’s made the bill at Glastonbury (twice) and represented on stages at SXSW, Wireless, Reading & Leeds, Creamfields, Bestival, Lovebox, Born & Bred, Splash, Nass, Boombap, Origin, Field Day, Outlook and more.
 He’s no stranger to foreign shores either – as well as a recent tour of Australia and New Zealand, DEE’s got reloads in Japan, Romania, LA, Toronto, Bulgaria, Vancouver and beyond.

-With his first headline solo show in London this March – a show he’s been waiting to deliver but wanted to ensure came at the right time, for the right reason – the next level is about to be taken.
+A show he’s been waiting to deliver but wanted to ensure came at the right time, for the right reason – the next level is about to be taken.
 On the cusp of sending his new studio album to master, new singles ‘How I Like It’ (the remix of which features JME, Wiley, Chip, Lethal & Bassman), “SHANANIGANS and ”BETTER THAN THE REST featuring “WILEY” sets the tone for his Bluku Music label adventures to follow.